mapanet/NSE/docs/04_Import_AGEML_2026.md

 - LONGITUDE  (HH MM SS)
 - CVE_CARTA (INEGI map reference)

-Cleaning process take 15 minutes as it will process 360000+ records, long time but produce a clean file to import.
+Cleaning process take 30 minutes as it will process 360000+ records, long time but produce a clean file to import.
+(we can process faster importing in staging table but cleaning in SQL is more complicated as there several steps to do too, so we won't save time)

 ### PowerShell Script